 YouTube is a video hosting service owned by Google.
 There are other video hosting services, but this is by far the most popular service.
 YouTube is a great tool for sharing your own video content, and for discovering an endless supply of funny, educational, how-to, and cute videos.
-In fact, YouTube is so popular that one hour of new video is uploaded to the site every second as of January 2012.
+In fact, YouTube is so popular that 300 hours of new video is uploaded to the site every minute!

 YouTube also contains videos that you may find highly inappropriate, with violence, hate speech, nudity, profanity, threats, bullying, and offensive or crude behavior.
 The service has clear community guidelines to monitor content hosted on their service, but they cannot catch every video that violates their guidelines and need users to do their part by flagging inappropriate content they come across.
 Every video has a “flag” button underneath it so you can report the issue to YouTube instantly.